Manali - Shinkun La - Zanskar Tour 6 Days & 5 Nights Zansakr Tour

 Shinkun La is the border between Ladakh and Himachal Pradesh.

-This new road will take you from Manali to Zanskar in just a couple of days.
+This new road will take you from Manali to Zanskar in a couple of days.
 The ancient Zanskari trails are still untouched by the road where we do until now long-distance treks.
-Darcha - Padum - Lamayuru trail remained one of the best trekking routes in Indian Himalaya for decades, now you can discover it in a just short period of time by road.
+Darcha - Padum - Lamayuru trail remained one of the best trekking routes in the Indian Himalayas for decades, now you can discover it in just a short period by road.
 Zanskar or Zangskar is a subdistrict or tehsil of the Kargil district, which lies in the Indian union territory of Ladakh.
 Padum the administrative center.
 Dominated mainly by Buddhists, together with the Ladakh, was once a part of the Guge kingdom in Western Tibet.

 Setting off from Manali the first-day drive to Keylong Jispa via Atal Tunnel Rohtang, a new gateway to Lahaul, Spiti, Pangi, and Zanskar valleys.
 Passing through the beautiful Chandra valley with some spectacular views of peaks rising above 6000 m.
-At Tandi where Chandra & Bhaga meets to form a Chenab River, we enter Gahar valley and continue to Jispa at Stod valley.
+At Tandi where Chandra & Bhaga meet to form a Chenab River, we enter Gahar Valley and continue to Jispa at Stod Valley.
 A night in Keylong or Jispa in Lahaul will ensure proper acclimatization.

 ZANSKAR TOUR ITINERARY